edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 gplaycli -d com.Triplee.TripleeSocial
 ```

 This resulted in a file "com.Triplee.TripleeSocial.apk".
 I verified the file by doing a bitwise comparison against the APK obtained from the "virtual machine method" described in the previous section[^3].
 This confirmed both files were identical.
+It's worth mentioning that gplaycli is also [reported to work for downloading paid apps](https://github.com/matlink/gplaycli/issues/8) (provided the proper login credentials are used), but I haven't tested this.

 ## Technical checks and metadata extraction